Kartikay77/Resume/IoT_Project/readme.md

-## Programming NodeMCU for Smart Irrigation System
+## Smart Farming using IoT, a cheap solution for optimally monitoring farming conditions
 To program the NodeMCU for Smart Irrigation System, plug the NodeMCU to your laptop with a Micro USB Cable and open Arduino IDE.
 In this program, only the Adafruit MQTT library is used as an external library.
 You can download the library from here:

 Adafruit_MQTT.h